Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Packers stats and trends

-- Green Bay has played five games, with four wins against the spread.
+- Green Bay has four wins against the spread in five games this season.

-- This season, the Packers have won ATS in each of their two games as a favorite of 4.5 points or more.
+- This season, the Packers have won against the spread in each of their two games as a favorite of 4.5 points or more.

-- Green Bay's games this year have gone over the point total two times in five opportunities (40%).
+- Green Bay's games this year have eclipsed the over/under two times in five opportunities (40%).

-- The Packers average 24 points per game, four more than the Bears allow per contest (20).
+- The Packers average four more points per game (24) than the Bears give up (20).

-- When Green Bay puts up more than 20 points, it is 4-0 against the spread and 4-0 overall.
+- When Green Bay scores more than 20 points, it is 4-0 against the spread and 4-0 overall.

-- When Green Bay piles up over 331.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Green Bay churns out more than 331.8 yards, the team is 3-0 against the spread and 3-0 overall.

-- The Packers have five giveaways this season, while the Bears have seven takeaways.
+- This year, the Packers have five turnovers, two fewer than the Bears have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bears.